Coronavirus: Fifth case confirmed in NZ

 Eight New Zealand passengers who were previously on board the cruise ship may have been in contact with a confirmed coronavirus case, the Ministry of Health has said.

 One of the other three, a woman in her 70s, was in North Shore Hospital.
-A test had already returned a negative result but she was considered a probable case.

-She had come into contact with a large number of staff at the hospital, who were now in self-isolation.
-She flew back to Auckland from San Francisco on Flight NZ7 on February 25.
+After finishing the cruise, she had flown back from San Francisco to Auckland on Flight NZ7 (on February 25).
+She was admitted to hospital with a respiratory illness and tested for the virus but returned a negative result.

+As a result, 43 hospital staff who came into close contact with her have been stood down for the remainder of the 14-day isolation period since they treated her.

-The ministry was now contacting people on the flight who were considered close contacts, and would ask them to self-isolate for the rest of the 14-day period.
+The ministry was also contacting people on the flight who were considered close contacts, and would ask them to self-isolate for the rest of the 14-day period.

 Two other passengers from the cruise ship have mild symptoms.
 They had been tested, and one had returned a negative result.